tursodatabase/turso-docs/tutorials/get-started-turso-cli/step-07-destroy-logical-database.md

 do so:

 ```
-Database my-db, all its replicas, and data will be destroyed.
+Database my-db, and all its data will be destroyed.
 Are you sure you want to do this? [y/n]:
 ```